-Auditor's examination of the offer document by auditors
+Auditor's examination of the offer document

-V.2 If the offer document is prepared in consultation with the board of the offeree company, the information about the offeree company, in the relevant sections, must be examined by the auditors of the offeree company.
-An examination report must be issued.
-If the offeror offers consideration which consists wholly or partly of shares or equity-related securities issued by the offeror, the offeror's auditors must examine the relevant sections of the offer document.
+IV.2 If the offeror offers consideration which consists wholly or partly of shares or equity-related securities issued by the offeror, the offeror's auditors must examine the relevant sections of the offer document.
 An examination report must be issued.